abduallahmohamed/Social-Implicit/README.md

 # Code Intructions
 - On the first run of testing or training code, the code will save a pickled version of the processed data for faster production in the next time.

-- We used pipreqs to generate the minimum needed dependcies ro tun the code.
+- We used pipreqs to generate the minimum needed dependcies to run the code.
 The necessary packages are in requirements.txt, you can install it by running:

 ```
 pip3 install -r requirements.txt